OpenHantek/OpenHantek6022/docs/developer_info.md

 ### Core structure

-The raw device communcation takes place in the *src/usb* directory, especially via the `USBDevice` class.
+The raw device communication takes place in the *src/usb* directory, especially via the `USBDevice` class.
 To find suitable devices, the `FindDevices` class in the same folder is used.
 Firmware upload is realized via the `ezusb` helper methods and the `UploadFirmware` class.